August 1, 2022 by Niels Floor |

 Want to learn more?

-These are some of the highlights of LXDCON’22 and there’s much more to discover.
-You can watch the replay of LXDCON’22 right here!
+These are some of the highlights of LXDCON’22 and there was much more to discover.
 See you at LXDCON’23.